 Is Blocking Driveways Legal?

 Blocking any driveway, including your own, is illegal.
-Vehicles must be parked in a manner that allows free access to the driveway.
+Vehicles must be parked to allow free access to the driveway.

 What Is the Legal Parking Distance from Corners?

 When parking near intersections, you must park at least 10 metres from the corner unless signage states otherwise.
-This ensures visibility and safety for turning vehicles.
+This ensures visibility and safety when turning vehicles.

 Properly following these regulations helps maintain safety and accessibility for all road users.
-Visual aids or diagrams can be useful to show correct parking distances and demonstrate the potential hazards of improper parking.
+Visual aids or diagrams can help show correct parking distances and demonstrate the potential hazards of improper parking.

 Special Vehicle Parking